cspades/predi-home/README.md

 **Connecting HomeI/O to STM Nucleo via ConnectI/O** - Node: https://buy.advantech.com/I-O-Devices-Communication/USB-IO-Modules-Multifunction-USB-Modules/model-USB-4704-AE.htm with Documentation: https://docs.realgames.co/connectio/usb-4704/

 **Apprenticeship Learning via Inverse RL** - https://ai.stanford.edu/~ang/papers/icml04-apprentice.pdf (Note: Educational motivation.
-I will not be referencing the paper with complete generality of loss/reward function for inverse RL, since I have particular knowledge about the loss function I want to learn - the difference between the learned optimal trajectory and the policy-driven trajectory, which can be learned by canonical imitation learning.
+I will not be referencing the paper with complete generality of loss/reward function for inverse RL, since I have particular knowledge about the loss function I want to learn - the difference between the learned optimal trajectory and the trained policy-driven trajectory, which can be learned by canonical imitation learning.
 However, it covers some insightful topics pertaining to the relationship between inverse RL and RL.)

 ## Development Timeline